MarcusHoltz/marcusholtz.github.io/_posts/2023-08-14-script-for-unique-passwords-for-each-service.md

 ##### Length of Hash

-In this example, the last value on our paramaters, we're using 32 bits.
+In this example, the last value on our parameters, we're using 32 bits.
 This creates a hash like MD5 or any other:

 - `-l 32`